fruitcake/laravel-cors/readme.md

 $ composer require barryvdh/laravel-cors
 ```

+For laravel >=5.5 that's all.
+This package supports Laravel new [Package Discovery](https://laravel.com/docs/5.5/packages#package-discovery).

-Add the Cors\ServiceProvider to your `config/app.php` providers array:
+If you are using Laravel < 5.5, you also need to add Cors\ServiceProvider to your `config/app.php` providers array:
 ```php
 Barryvdh\Cors\ServiceProvider::class,
 ```